cf401/java-labs/inheritance/README.md

 # Challenge Summary
 <!-- Short summary or background information -->
-write a restaurant and review class, then have the first hold instances of the second.
+- write a restaurant and review class, then have the first hold instances of the second.
+- write a shop and theature class, add a list of movies to theature.  allow for reviews to be about movies.

 ## Challenge Description
 <!-- Description of the challenge -->